briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 # Putting it all together

-Let's look at a complete example to tie these concepts together:
+Let's look at a complete example to tie these concepts together.
 We start with 6 bytes of UTF-8 data `E0 AE A8 E0 AE BF`:

 <img src="/blog/unicode-basics/final-utf8.png" />

 The gray bits are the UTF-8 metadata.
-We can decode it to pull out the actual
+We can decode it to pull out the code
-data:
+points:

 <img src="/blog/unicode-basics/final-decoded.png" />

-These bits correspond to 2 Unicode code points: `U+0BA8` and `U+0BBF`.
+These bits correspond to 2 Unicode code points, `U+0BA8` and `U+0BBF`:

 <img src="/blog/unicode-basics/final-codepoints.png" />